 03 of 10

-If you like colorful flowers, then you're in luck -- Impatiens come in virtually every color of the rainbow and are completely safe for birds.
-Don't be afraid to add some color to your living space with a basket of these easy to grow beauties.
+If you like colorful flowers, then you're in luck.
+Impatiens come in virtually every color of the rainbow and are completely safe plants for birds.
+Don't be afraid to add some color to your living space with a basket of these easy-to-grow beauties.

 04 of 10

-These lush, hardy plants can offer an exotic looking touch to your decor.
-As a bonus, there's no need to worry if your pet parrot finds them as beautiful as you do - they're completely non-toxic to birds!Continue to 5 of 10 below.
+These lush, hardy plants can offer a natural touch to your decor.
+As a bonus, there's no need to worry if your pet parrot finds them as beautiful as you do.
+Boston ferns are completely safe plants for birds.Continue to 5 of 10 below.

 05 of 10

-Not only are Aloe Vera plants safe and non-toxic, but they also have medicinal qualities that can help both birds and people.
-Throw in the fact that they are a snap to take care of and it's easy to see why Aloe has been a popular houseplant for many years.
+Not only is aloe vera safe and nontoxic, but it also has medicinal qualities that can help both sick birds and people.
+Throw in the fact that it's a snap to take care of, and it's easy to see why aloe has been a popular houseplant for many years.

 06 of 10

 Bamboo is a striking plant that is also quite hardy and safe for birds.
-Bamboo can be incorporated into many beautiful arrangements to give any space a safe and attractive touch of nature.
+Bamboo can be incorporated into many beautiful arrangements to give any space an attractive touch of nature.

 07 of 10

 Feel free to keep these small but beautiful flowers anywhere inside your home.
-They are completely non-toxic and safe for your feathered friends!
-African Violets are known to flower several times a year, so add one of these little jewels to your collection for an enduring splash of color.
+They are completely safe plants for parrots and other pet birds.
+African violets are known to flower several times a year, so add one of these little jewels to your collection for an enduring splash of color.

 08 of 10

-The appropriately named Hen and Chicks plants are a bird-safe succulent that thrives in direct sunlight.
-If you'd like to enjoy one of these unique little plants, make sure you have a nice sunny window to set them in!Continue to 9 of 10 below.
+The appropriately named hen and chicks is a bird-safe plant that thrives in direct sunlight.
+If you'd like to enjoy one of these unique little succulents, make sure you have a sunny window for it.Continue to 9 of 10 below.

 09 of 10

-Known for their beautiful blossoms, Orchids have enjoyed great popularity as houseplants for some time.
-Non-toxic and safe for birds, they are a good choice for bird owners who are experienced in keeping plants -- these flowers are notoriously hard to grow!
+Known for their beautiful blossoms, orchids have enjoyed great popularity as houseplants for some time.
+They are a good choice for bird owners who are experienced in keeping plants.
+These flowers may be safe for birds, but they are notoriously hard to grow.

 10 of 10

-While roses aren't normally grown indoors, they are popular in indoor cut flower arrangements.
-The good news for bird owners is that roses are safe for birds as long as they haven't been treated with chemical sprays.
-If you love having fresh cut flowers in your home, try growing some of your roses to make arrangements with.
-This way you can be sure that the flowers are free of pesticides or chemical residue.
+While roses aren't normally grown indoors, they are popular in indoor cut-flower arrangements.
+The good news for bird owners is roses are safe for birds as long as they haven't been treated with chemical sprays.
+If you love having freshly cut flowers in your home, try growing some of your own roses to make arrangements.
+This way you can be sure the flowers are free of pesticides and other chemical residues.